benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - Alright enough about me.
 Let's just right in
 - The first approach to solve this was via mixins
-- This pre-dates me because it basically ended with React 15 & classes
-- But I did see lots of 0.14 code using mixins

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->